vladlu/wp-prod-core/README.md

 install
     npm_module_name
 ```
-You can see a sample of rules in [rules.sample](https://github.com/vladlu/wp-prod-core/blob/master/rules.sample) file.
+You can see a sample of rules in a [rules.sample](https://github.com/vladlu/wp-prod-core/blob/master/rules.sample) file.

 ### What does the `webpack` rule do?
 ```